Spotlight on Africa

 Malcolm Fackender is an Australian award winning travel and commercial photographer who specialises in small group photographic tours to Asia and Africa.
 Malcolm has been involved with and successful at photography since a young teenager, winning a Gold Medal in 1985 at the age of seventeen.
 Initially Malcolm had a strong interest in macro and bird photography, but more recently developed a strong interest in travel photography, where he has broadened his photographic interests to cover many other genres.
 He is particularly interested in South-East Asia where he has taken in excess of 250,000 images over the past seven years.

-Through his business Spotlight on Asia, and with the assistance of local and international travel agencies, Malcolm has successfully planned, arranged and led 48 small group photographic tours to Vietnam, Cambodia, Myanmar (Burma), China, India, Thailand, Namibia and East Africa, Italy and Cuba.
+Through his business Spotlight on Asia, and with the assistance of local and international travel agencies, Malcolm has successfully planned, arranged and led 65 small group photographic tours to Vietnam, Cambodia, Myanmar (Burma), China, India, Thailand, Namibia and East Africa, Iceland, Italy, Chile, Bolivia and Cuba.
 Being passionate about photography, travel and just being around and inspiring fellow photographers, Malcolm intends to build his business to include many more countries in the years to come.

 Having been involved with Photographic clubs for over 30 years, Malcolm previously held the position of President at Dooleys Camera Club in Sydney.
 In this role, Malcolm was always eager to share the knowledge he gained over the years with the members of the club as well as any other photographers and photographic clubs he associates with.
 Malcolm regularly conducts educational and inspirational photographic talks at various photographic clubs and has recently incorporated a number of different workshops into his business.